 Are you wondering if all store-bought kombucha is probiotic?
 Unfortunately, the vast majority of store-bought kombucha is probably not live or probiotic.
 There are no rules around probiotic and fermented claims on packaging.
-Just because something says “Healthy” on the label, doesn’t mean it actually is.
+Just because something says “probiotic” on the label, doesn’t mean it actually is.

 Here’s how to separate the marketing from the product.